Mental health and well-being support

-Communicate with your staff the importance of unplugging and maintaining a healthy work life balance.
+Communicate with your staff about the importance of unplugging and maintaining a healthy work life balance.

 It is important to actively encourage staff to:

-- Take regular breaks, this can include setting diary reminders to provide cues to move and stretch and/or signal the end of the day.
+- take regular breaks, which can include setting diary reminders to to move and stretch and/or signal the end of the day.
 When working from home the normal social cues that happen in the office are missing.
-Encourage staff to have a break from the computer screen to make a cup of tea/go for a walk etc. Regular breaks help to increase wellbeing and productivity
+Encourage staff to have a break from the computer screen to make a drink, go for a walk etc. Regular breaks help to increase well-being and productivity

 Establish a structure

-Remember no one size fits all.
-Some staff will value regular and constant check ins whilst others will feel that they are not being trusted to do their work.
+Remember, no one size fits all.
+Some staff will value regular and constant check-ins, while others will feel that they are not being trusted to do their work.
 Talk to your staff and understand what will work best for both them and you.

-Take time to discuss with your staff about scheduling of 1:1’s, check-ins, team meetings, work priorities and expectations.
+Take time to talk to your staff about scheduling of 1:1s, check-ins, team meetings, work priorities and expectations.
 In addition, let staff know how and when to contact you and/or access support.

-These types of conversations can often happen by osmosis in the office, therefore it is important to schedule time for these discussions to enable clarity and direction for staff.
-This helps to reduce feelings on uncertainty and stress for staff.
+These types of conversations can often happen by osmosis in the office.
+Therefore it is important to schedule time for these discussions to enable clarity and direction for staff.
+This helps to reduce feelings of uncertainty and stress for staff.